 - a.
 Employees who are expected to have a temporary period of job performance limitation (a limitation that is not expected to last more than 8-12 weeks) will be considered for participation in the program.
 Under extenuating circumstances, the program may be extended pending review with the physician.
-In considering a program extension, the physician and CA may consider information obtained from the Coordinator, MCO, therapist, work supervisor, and case manager.
+In considering a program extension, the physician and the Benefits & Leave Administrator in the Human Resources Department may consider information obtained from the Coordinator, MCO, therapist, work supervisor, and case manager.
 Criteria for extension beyond 12 weeks may include the following: - i.
 The worker has demonstrated significant progress and is expected to make a successful transition to work within a reasonable timeframe; - ii.
-Due to an aggravation of the worker's impairment, the worker's program participation is temporarily disrupted, limited or modified; - iii.
+Due to an aggravation of the worker's impairment, the worker's program participation is temporarily disrupted, limited or modified;

+iii.
 Workers must be able to participate in the program a minimum of 12 hours weekly, but not less than three hours daily.